by on Dec.27, 2014, under Fiction

 The From Brazil blog at Folha de S. Paulo has my piece on the hidden stories of Manaus, featuring a gallery of photos by Leco Jucá.

-At The Los Angeles Times, I write about freedom of expression during the 2014 World Cup in Brazil.
+At the Los Angeles Times, I contributed to this report by Vincent Bevins on the politics of the World Cup in Brazil.

 I wrote a postcard from the World Cup in Belo Horizonte for Harper's.